-Kayne Anderson Capital Advisors, L.P. ("KACALP" or the "Firm") has engaged in the investment advisory business since its inception in 1984, during which time it has been registered as an investment adviser with the SEC.
-KACALP is owned by its employees (other than interests owned by former employees and by the heirs of the estate of our late co-founder, John Anderson).
-The interests in the Firm are owned by approximately 49 limited partners, including current executives, portfolio managers and other KACALP personnel.
+Kayne Anderson Capital Advisors, L.P. ("Kayne" or the "Firm") has engaged in the investment advisory business since its inception in 1984, during which time it has been registered as an investment adviser with the SEC.
+Kayne is owned by its employees.
+Richard Kayne, the Firm's co-chairman and co-founder, owns 26.92% of Kayne.
+No other individual owns 25% or more of the equity interests in Kayne.
+The remaining interests in the Firm are owned by approximately 44 limited partners, including current executives, portfolio managers and other Kayne personnel.

-As of February 28, 2023, KACALP's Assets Under Management ("AUM") is approximately \$28.0 billion.
-AUM is calculated on the market value of the securities portfolios for which KACALP provides continuous and regular supervisory or management services.
+As of February 28, 2025, Kayne's Assets Under Management ("AUM") is approximately \$31.6 billion.
+AUM is calculated on the market value of the securities portfolios for which Kayne provides continuous and regular supervisory or management services.

-KACALP engages in alternative investing primarily through private pooled vehicles (except as described below), and to a lesser extent separate accounts and sub-advisory relationships.
-KACALP focuses on generating returns across a variety of strategies, which include investing in (1) public renewable and energy infrastructure companies, (2) private equity high growth middle market midstream and upstream oil and gas companies and private energy income investing in mature, long-life oil and gas assets, (3) private middle market credit, (4) liquid credit investing in high yield bonds and bank loans, (5) specialized real estate assets (primarily focused on medical office, student and seniors housing, self-storage and multifamily) and commercial debt collateralized by such assets, and (6) structured, non-control investments in high-growth, lower middle market tech-enabled companies.
-KACALP manages assets for institutional investors, family offices, high-net-worth and retail clients and employs approximately 301 employees in six offices across the United States.
-KACALP has four affiliated investment adviser subsidiaries that are each separately registered with the SEC.
+Kayne engages in alternative investing primarily through private pooled vehicles (except as described below), and to a lesser extent separate accounts and sub-advisory relationships.
+Kayne focuses on generating returns across a variety of strategies, which include investing in (1) energy and power infrastructure marketable securities, (2) private equity upstream oil and gas companies and opportunistic investing in long-life, low-risk onshore oil and gas assets, (3) private credit, infrastructure credit and specialized real estate debt, (4) alternative real estate sectors (primarily focused on medical office, off-campus student housing/multifamily, high-end seniors housing, and self-storage), and (5) lower middle market private growth stage enterprise software and technology-enabled companies across North America.
+Kayne manages assets for institutional investors, family offices, high-net-worth and retail clients and employs approximately 302 employees in six offices across the United States.
+Kayne has three affiliated investment adviser subsidiaries that are each separately registered with the SEC.
 More detail on each of these advisers can be found in Item 10.

-Kayne Anderson Real Estate ("KA Real Estate"), the real estate investment platform of KACALP, has a strategic partnership with AIMS Petershill, an investment fund managed by Goldman Sachs Asset Management.
+Kayne Anderson Real Estate ("KA Real Estate"), the real estate investment platform of Kayne, has a strategic partnership with AIMS Petershill, an investment fund managed by Goldman Sachs Asset Management.
 AIMS Petershill has a strategic, passive minority investment in KA Real Estate which it initially made in 2020.
 KA Real Estate continues to maintain control of the business with no changes to management.

-In the fourth quarter of 2023, Kayne Anderson Private Credit ("KAPC"), the middle-market private credit investment platform of KACALP, entered into a strategic partnership with Bonaccord Capital Partners, a private equity platform dedicated to acquiring non-control equity interests in leading private markets investment firms.
+Kayne Anderson Private Credit ("KAPC"), the middle-market private credit investment platform of Kayne, entered into a strategic partnership in 4Q23 with Bonaccord Capital Partners, a private equity platform that acquires noncontrol equity interests in leading private markets investment firms.
 Bonaccord Capital Partners' strategic, minority investment in KAPC is passive.
-KAPC will continue to maintain control of the business with no changes to management.
-The transaction facilitates the continued growth of KAPC and the build-out of the middle-market private credit platform.
+KAPC continues to maintain control of the business with no changes to management.